 Though the club lost the pennant on the season’s final day to the Yankees, Goodman had another good season, batting .298, but missed several games in August because of a fungus condition he had contracted with the Navy that weakened and blistered his hands and legs.8 Goodman received strong fan support in the All-Star voting, placing second to first baseman Eddie Robinson of the Washington Senators.
 He substituted for Robinson at first base in the eighth inning of the July 12 game, but he did not have an at-bat.

 Based on his solid performance, Billy finally had first base locked up going into the 1950 season.
 But fate once again struck; in the April 30 game with the Philadelphia Athletics, Goodman sustained a chip fracture to his ankle in a collision with Ferris Fain.
 He was batting .333 at the time.
 Walt Dropo was called up from Louisville and performed phenomenally, crushing home runs at a steady pace and hitting for average.
-Dropo won American League Rookie of the Year honors.
+Dropo led the league with 144 RBI and won American League Rookie of the Year honors.
 Goodman returned after a few weeks but had lost his first-base job.

 Goodman’s strength – and resiliency – was his ability to play almost anywhere defensively, infield or outfield, which enabled him to be in the lineup more often than was expected of him.
 When Boston players went down with injuries, Goodman was there to spell them, and he performed well most of the time.
 On May 24 he began substituting for injured second baseman Bobby Doerr.
 He played so well there that he remained in the lineup for a while after Doerr had recovered.

 On July 11 Red Sox slugger Ted Williams fractured his elbow in the All-Star Game.
 New Red Sox manager Steve O’Neill first tried Clyde Vollmer in left field, but turned to Goodman on July 16.
 He had a sensational run and appeared to be made for the left-field job.
-In one stretch of eight games he struck for 32 hits, a .531 pace, and was playing left field “as if to the manner born,” wrote Shirley Povich of the Washington Post, on July 28, 1950.
+In one stretch of eight games he struck was 17-for-32, a .531 pace, and was playing left field “as if to the manner born,” wrote Shirley Povich of the Washington Post, on July 28, 1950.
 On August 15 Dropo was beaned by the A’s Hank Wyse, knocking him out of the lineup.
 Goodman took over at first with Vollmer going to left.
-Dropo returned in four days, and Goodman – who was batting .354 – returned to left field.
+Dropo did not return to first base until the 23rd, and Goodman – who was batting .361 – returned to left field.